rageworx/fltk_bokeh_effect/README.md

 * Any, with G++ ( above C++11 )
 * Should be avoid C++11 error by using Makefile.linuxgcc5

+## Optional build for MacOSX
+* use Makefile.llvm for builds source without OpenMP.

 ## Lastest update
+ * Platform update
+     1. Availed optional build for MacOSX with makefile.llvm.

+## Previous updates
  * Version 0.1.8.35
      1. Developing ProcessFastBokeh().
 	 1. ProcessFastBokeh() using less memory for mask.